- Energy at UND

 - Steam Plant

-The recycling program collects all paper types, cardboard, scrap metals, aluminum, glass, printer cartridges, plastic and yard waste.
-Through waste audits and funding availability a determination is made for recoverable materials.
+The recycling program collects all paper types, cardboard, scrap metals, aluminum, glass, printer cartridges, plastics, books and yard waste.
 Pick-up service is contracted with a local recycling company.
 Individuals collect and place recyclables into conveniently located receptacles within the buildings.
 Containers are labeled and specifications are displayed.
 University Building Services Technicians empty these containers for pick-up service.
 Printer cartridges can be sent to Facilities Management Recycling Office, Stop 9032.

-The Campus has adopted the Single-Stream recycling methodology which allows for aluminum, glass, paper, cardboard and plastic to be collected in one container.
+The Campus has adopted the Single-Stream recycling methodology which allows for aluminum, glass, paper, cardboard,books, magazines and plastic to be collected in one container.
 Large volume cardboard, scrap metal and yard waste are recycled separately.

 Recycling can save the campus funding resources, by avoiding landfill charges, all while doing our part to reduce our impact on the Environment.